Daniela Leyton Luna

 She graduated with a bachelor's degree in Creative Writing from Central University in Bogota, Colombia.
 Skillful in style correction, translation, and B2B content.

-Dynamics 365 Finance and Operations
+Dynamics 365 Finance

 First off, what are Investment Projects within D365F&O?
 In its simplest form, an investment project is a project type within the Project Management & Accounting (PMA) module.
 This type of project type allows you to capture costs, create budgets to compare actual vs. budget, and assign resources to the project with the end goal of capitalizing the project as a fixed asset.